rollerworks/search/UPGRADE-2.0.md

  * The caching moved to Input `ProcessorConfig` class, the metadata configuration format has remained unchanged.

+ * The Input format is now automatically detected by the first character.

+ * ArrayInput is deprecated and is internally delegated to the JsonInputProcessor.
+In RollerworksSearch v2.0.0-ALPHA12 support for ArrayInput is completely removed and will throw an exception instead.

 UPGRADE FROM 2.0-ALPHA5 to 2.0-ALPHA8
 =====================================